Tasta/arcweave-unity-plugin/Readme.md

 ### Prerequisites

 * An Unity3d installation (we tested this on Unity 2017, ping us if you got a version with issues)
-* The Arcweave Unity Plugin package, which can be downloaded here (arcweave-unity-plugin-1.0.unitypackage)
+* The Arcweave Unity Plugin package (check Releases on this page)
 * (Optional) Your own Arcweave exported project
 * (Optional) Good will